nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 Consider the explanation of the *inverse* mapping (taken from the map collection):

-	*inverse* (optional - defaults to false) mark this collection as the "inverse" end of a bidirectional association.
+> **Inverse**: (optional - defaults to false) mark this collection as the "inverse" end of a bidirectional association.

 If you think this explanation is incomplete, that makes two of us.
 Of you couse if you navigate through the docs you will see more detailed explanations of the concept, but there isn't a complete example nor one that analyzes how you set this attribute and the **cascade** (another mapping attribute).
 In the next few lines, I'm going to (try to) explain this in a simple way.